Allie Quigley: European leagues

 In the 2008–09 season Quigley played for Turkey's Mersin in the Turkish Super League for the first time in her overseas career.

 In 2009–10 Quigley returned to Europe, this time she played for Pécs 2010 of Hungary.
 She became Hungarian champion and Hungarian Cup winner, and played in the EuroLeague Women as well.
 In the 2011–12 season Quigley was still the player of Pécs 2010, though the team could not participate in the Euroleague due to financial issues, thus the team competed in the Hungarian Championship only.
 The team finished in the third place in the national championship.
 Quigley averaged 16.68 points in the regular season and 17.50 in the play-offs.
 At the end of the season Quigley obtained Hungarian citizenship and debuted in the Hungarian national team against Slovakia.
 She participated in further preparation matches and eventually earned a place in the Hungarian roster for the EuroBasket Women 2013 qualification.

 On July 13, 2015, Fenerbahçe announced her transfer to the club.

 In February 2022, after the 2022 Russian invasion of Ukraine, she left UMMC Ekaterinburg in the Russian Women's Basketball Premier League.

+Retirement

+In June 2025, Quigley officially announced her retirement from professional basketball.
+Her jersey number (14) was retired by the Chicago Sky at an in-game ceremony on July 9, 2025.

 Personal life

 In December 2018, Quigley married her Chicago Sky teammate Courtney Vandersloot.

+Quigley and Vandersloot's daughter, Jana, was born on April 8, 2025.